dgaydukov/cert-aws/sa/files/sa.md

 ###### Inspector
 It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
 Plz note that it designed to ec2 only, so you can't use it to perform security assessment of API gateway, lambda and so on.
+Also you can't assess SG with Inspector, use Trusted Advisor if you wan to assess SG.
 You install agent on your OS, and it collects data and send it to inspector for analyzing.
 Assessment template - configuration based on which inspector validates your system.
+There are 2 types of assessments (you can configure to run it weekly or run only once):
+* network (agent is not required) - check if ports reachable outside VPC (if agent installed also found if apps running on this ports)
+* host (agent should be install on ec2) - check for vulnerable software installed

 ###### Macie
 Managed data security/privacy service that uses ML & pattern matching to discover/protect your sensitive data (PII (personally identifiable information) - names, addresses, and credit card numbers) in aws.